Eigen-Robotics/Eigen-Robotics/docs/1-dependencies.md

 ## Flexibility

 Work-In-Progress, the final picture will be something more aking to `install eigen_robots[husky,franka]; install eigen_sensors[...]` with an implicit dependency on famework.
-In another words, optional dependencies get grouped and abstracted away once more, similar to the `--dev` dependency group. `eigen_monster` and the `/src/eigen_monster/__init__.py` is a stub to glue all of this together for now, it might have more meaningful uses later or we find a way to get rid of it
+In another words, optional dependencies get grouped and abstracted away once more, similar to the `--dev` dependency group. `eigen_robotics` and the `/src/eigen_robotics/__init__.py` is a stub to glue all of this together for now, it might have more meaningful uses later or we find a way to get rid of it

 ### Install all capabilities